Let's talk about desexing!

-As we are all aware, Fiji has a large stray dog population but what people over look is that we also have a large population of owned, "roaming dogs".
+As we are all aware, Fiji has a large stray dog population but what people overlook is that we also have a large population of owned, "roaming dogs".
 Many of these dogs are not desexed and so are free to mate, leading to unwanted litters of puppies and the transmission of disease between dogs.

 How is desexing carried out?

-In females dogs and cats, a small incision is made in the abdomen from which the uterus and ovaries are removed.
+In female dogs and cats, a small incision is made in the abdomen from which the uterus and ovaries are removed.
 This is a permanent solution and desexed females dogs will never come into season or have puppies again.

 In male dogs and cats, it is a less invasive procedure, where both testicles are removed from a small incision near the scrotum.